The core of data-driven working

 Data is the new gold

 “Modern, data-driven organizations realize that their data is a valuable asset.
 Data is the new gold.
 That’s why every BI organization and Data Science specialist should sit down with the users to determine what the data actually means.
 Analyze data together, and not as a one-time thing, but continuously.
-These kinds of sessions and discussions usually result in valuable insights, realizations about how things really work.
+These kinds of sessions and discussions usually result in valuable insights and realizations about how things really work.
 You’re looking for correlations or causal connections between certain events.
 Sometimes, this can result in a genuine Eureka moment, a real revelation.

 The status quo won’t help you